SoundMetrics/aris-integration-sdk/README.md

 # ARIS Integration SDK 2.1
-This SDK supports connecting to and commanding an ARIS sonar.
+This SDK supports connecting to and commanding ARIS Explorer and ARIS Voyager sonars.
+(Connecting to an ARIS Defender is not supported).
 For information on ARIS frame formats, see [ARIS File SDK](https://github.com/SoundMetrics/aris-file-sdk).

 ## Contents